mitkina/EnvironmentPrediction/Data/KITTI/README.md

-This directory should contain the KITTI raw dataset.
+This directory should contain the full KITTI raw dataset.